Fans to applaud locked-in player Gary Parkinson

 Supporters said it was to show the ex-player and his family they remained in their thoughts.

-The idea, which is being backed by the club, was suggested by fans on the Fly Me To The Moon fanzine message board.'Special time'
+The idea, which is being backed by the club, was suggested by fans on the Fly Me To The Moon fanzine message board.

 The applause will be held in the 25th minute because of the shirt numbers the player usually wore during his Middlesbrough days.